-In the case of standard FLRW cosmology with $f(\rho)=1$, it gives $S_G=S_{BH}+C$ which is expected if the integration constant $C=0$.
-In order to reconstruct the correction function $f(\rho)$ from this point of view, we must compare the correspondence of these two prescriptions.
-Let's have
+In the case of standard FLRW cosmology with $f(\rho)=1$, this yields $S_G=S_{BH}+C$, which is as expected if the integration constant $C=0$.
+In order to reconstruct the correction function $f(\rho)$ from this perspective, we need to compare the correspondence between these two approaches.
+Let's consider:

-where $S_G$ is the generalized entropy (\ref{SG}).
-Therefore we obtain
+where $S_G$ represents the generalized entropy (\ref{SG}).
+As a result, we obtain: